jema28/testing-tdd-intro/README.md

 ## What is testing?

-Testing in general is the process of executing your code to check it does what it's supposed to do.
+Testing is the process of executing your code to check it does what it's supposed to do.
 It demonstrates that your code meets the design requirements and can also provide a template for writing new code.

-We're mostly concerned with automated unit testing for now, which involves writing code that will call your functions and tell you if they return what you expect.
-The idea is to test as many small "units" of code as you can, which will give you a good idea if the application as a whole is working.
+We're going to be working on **automated unit testing** this week: writing code that calls your functions and tells you if they return what you expect.
+The aim is to test as many small "units" of code as you can, which will give you a good idea if the application as a whole is working.

 It's very easy to create bugs in code, especially when you're editing an existing code base.
 A robust suite of automated tests gives you confidence to make changes, knowing that the tests will tell you if you introduce any bugs.

 ### Unit test example

-Here's a slightly contrived example:

 ```js
 function double(num) {